-As a part of the School of Medicine’s commitment to addressing physician maldistribution in rural Missouri counties, faculty created the MU AHEC Rural Track Pipeline Program to solidify student interest in rural practice.
-Within the Rural Track Pipeline Program is the Summer Community Program, an exciting opportunity for the MU School of Medicine’s rising second-year medical students to participate in a clinical program in a community setting.
+As a part of the School of Medicine’s commitment to addressing physician maldistribution in rural Missouri counties, faculty created the Rural Scholars Program to solidify student interest in rural practice.
+Within the Rural Scholars Program is the Summer Community Program, an exciting opportunity for the MU School of Medicine’s rising second-year medical students to participate in a clinical program in a community setting.

+Rural Scholars must participate in the Summer Community Program for six weeks or complete four weeks of the Summer Community Program and the Clinical Rural Immersion Program.
 During this four- to six-week program, students directly experience the benefits and rewards of rural practice.
-Students work with an approved community-based preceptor and are sponsored by a participating rural hospital.
+Students work with approved community-based preceptors and are sponsored by a participating rural hospital.